- Changes to Fees

-The dates by which completed and approved forms must be received in the Registrar’s Office and Student Experience are listed in the Sessional Dates and Deadlines section.)
+The dates by which completed and approved forms must be received by the Registrar’s Office and Student Experience are listed in the Sessional Dates and Deadlines section.)

-Course requirements are the same for both online and on-campus students.
-Please consult the departmental program sections.
+Program requirements are the same for both online and on-campus students.
+Please refer to the departmental program sections in this Bulletin.

 Students who have selected online sections of courses by the deadline will receive details about dates and times of classes before the beginning of the course.
 Ensure that your U of T email is updated on ACORN so that information can be sent.
 Students are urged to select courses by the deadline.
 Courses may be cancelled if enrollment is low.

 Tuition fee payment or fee deferral, along with course selection, constitutes official registration.

 Part-time, online students who have already been admitted to a degree program will be advised to refer to their fee account on ACORN to make payment.
 Please refer to registration information which is emailed to students each year for appropriate dates and procedures.